Physical therapy for a pinched nerve in the lower back

-What is a pinched nerve
+What is a pinched nerve?

 The goal is to increase strength, flexibility and support in the areas surrounding your pinched nerve in an effort to lessen the impact of your pain and other symptoms.

-Outpatient procedures for pinched nerves
+When to consider surgery for pinched nerves